mlanza/potions-n-poisons/README.md

 ## Mindless Bots

 When adding players, typing a name that starts with "Robo" or which ends in "bot" will yield a mindless bot player.
 Bots will make valid moves but are devoid of intelligence.
+I wasn't devoted enough to develop thoughtful moves, though maybe someday.

-I am undecided as to whether I will add some in the future.
-This deficit does, however, make the game child friendly.
-It also works well enough with just two human beings.
-I've played it with my daughter numerous times.
+This deficit makes the game child friendly.

 ## License